Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 Yes – the firm, clear gel inside aloe vera leaves is edible.

-Be careful if eating aloe vera, though, the yellow latex layer which surrounds the gel (underneath the tough green skin of the leaves) acts as a powerful laxative and can cause cramping and other gastrointestinal symptoms if ingested.3
+The yellow latex layer surrounding the gel (underneath the tough green skin of the leaves) acts as a powerful laxative and can cause cramping and other gastrointestinal symptoms if ingested.3

 If you’re eating aloe vera straight from a plant, make sure it’s an edible variety of aloe vera.